Promoting Responsible Online Gambling and Self Exclusion

 Gambling operators, poker rooms and online casinos do not face an easy task when it comes to monitoring and preventing fraud.
 Since they essentially operate as digital wallets, they will run into numerous risk factors, which requires sophisticated tools to analyze and flag data.
 SEON provides this kind of sophistication, to rise to the challenge of the most sophisticated fraudsters.

-Both KYC and AML in iGaming are pain points, because of strict legislation and sizeable fines, as well as because of the additional fraud these can enable.
+Both KYC and AML in gambling are pain points, because of strict legislation and sizeable fines, as well as because of the additional fraud these can enable.
 Again, SEON provides risk and compliance teams with the help they need to steer clear of fines or worse.

 More importantly, their business relies on user trust and building relationships with the players.
 If they do not believe the platform is safe or fair, they have enough competitors to turn to.
 This is why preventing fraud and showing players that you are working for them can only have positive consequences on your business in the long term.